sevaho/kubesealer/README.md

 ## Usage

-Running without commands will create a new secret
+Running without commands will create a new secret with your $EDITOR

 ```
 kubesealer